linsyking/CanvasHelper2/Readme.md

 ### Wallpaper Engine

-You will need to download a template wallpaper and edit the HTML to redirect to `http://localhost:9282`.
+You will need to download a template wallpaper and edit the HTML to redirect to `http://localhost:9282` or our website (<https://yydbxx.cn/canvashelper/dashboard/>) if you didn't host it by yourself.

 **Note: some features in wallpaper engine are not well-supported, including scrolling.**